DaeLeonFlucas/osticket-prereqs/README.md

 Locate the 'php-7.3.8-nts-Win32-VC15-x86.zip' file and download it.

 !!
 ATTENTION !!
-If this appears, choose to “Keep” the file:
+If you see this message, select “Keep” to retain the file:
 </p>
 <p>
 <img src="https://imgur.com/B9yxJvO.png" height="35%" width="35%" alt="Resources"/>